DomotiGa/DomotiYii/readme.md

 How to install 'DomotiYii':
 -------------------
 Unpack domotiyii directory to /var/www, or put it's contents in the webroot.
 This directory contains the Yii project and the Yii framework.
+For more information see http://domotiga.nl/projects/domotiyii/wiki/Installation

 About the Yii Framework: